datahubio/datahub-cloud-template-dataset/docs/Add visuals and data-rich components.md

 ## Iframe

-If you're working with Microsoft Power BI reports of similar, you can embed it within your page as follows:
+If you're working with Microsoft Power BI reports or Google Lookerstudio or any similar, you can embed them within your page as follows:

 <Iframe
   data={{